TIBCOSoftware/snappydata/docs/configuring_cluster/configure_launch_cluster.md

 ## Configuring and Launching a Multi-node Cluster

-[Provision SnappyData](/install.md) and ensure that all the nodes are setup appropriately.
+[Provision TIBCO ComputeDB](/install.md) and ensure that all the nodes are setup appropriately.
 If all the nodes are [SSH enabled](/reference/misc/passwordless_ssh.md) and can share folders using NFS or some shared file system, you can proceed to [Capacity Planning](#initialcapplan).
 A shared file system is not a requirement but preferred.

 <a id="initialcapplan"></a>
 ### Step 1: Capacity Planning